bartmcleod/uc-series-price/README.md

 Ubercart Series Price tries to solve the issue for you.

 It requires you to add two product classes, with the following ids:
-- series
+- ucsp_series
-- series_cost
+- ucsp_series_cost

-The series class required a field:
+The series class required a field that is automatically setup for you when you enable the module.

+I know I could have added the classes automatically too, but at the moment, I don't have the time for that.
+PR welcome.